gauravmanocha/Virtual-Assistant/README.md

       - **Pyaudio** PyAudio is required if you want to use microphone input (Microphone).
 PyAudio version 0.2.11+ is required, as earlier   versions have known memory management bugs when recording from microphones in certain situations.
       - **Google API Client Library for Python** required only if you need to use the Google Clouds Speech API

   3. **Wikipedia** : Wikipedia is a Python library that makes it easy to access and parse data from Wikipedia.
-Type following command for installation          >
+Type the following command in terminal for installation.

                     pip install wikipedia